DataDog/chaos-controller/docs/network_disruption/prio.md

 > Requirements

+ℹ️ The disruption will verify whether the node meets the necessary eBPF requirements to execute an eBPF program.
+In case the node lacks the necessary requirements, it will log an error message that includes details about missing kernel options or unsupported map types.

-The Linux kernel must support eBPF.
-To verify if the kernel supports eBPF, the following options should be defined:
+To implement network disruption, it's essential to ensure that the Linux kernel supports eBPF.
+To ensure the kernel supports eBPF, the following kernel configuration options should be defined:

 ```shell
 CONFIG_BPF=y